-In order to ensure that the consistency correctness criteria are not violated there exists a number of different approaches, ranging from a strict single user floor control policy to enforce the same order of events at all sites, to sophisticated algorithms such as operational transformation [1] which basically 'repair' ordering problems as they occur.
-Since at least the convergence property is also desirable for distributed continuous interactive media, the question arises, whether the approaches which ensure this criterion for discrete media could be reused in the continuous domain.
-Unfortunately the answer to this question is: 'no'.
+In order to ensure that the consistency correctness criteria are not violated a number of different approaches exists.
+These range from a strict single user floor control policy, to more sophisticated algorithms such as operational transformation [3].
+Since at least the convergence property is also desirable for replicated continuous interactive media, the question arises whether the approaches that ensure this criterion for discrete media could be reused in the continuous domain.
+Unfortunately the answer to this question is "No".

-The reason why the approaches for discrete media fail when they are applied to continuous media is that consistency in continuous distributed interactive media is not only about finding a correct sequence of operations and making sure that at each site the result of all operations looks as if the operations had been executed in that sequence.
+The reason why the approaches for discrete media fail when they are applied to continuous media is that consistency in replicated continuous interactive media is not only about finding a correct sequence of operations and making sure that at each site the result of all operations looks as if the operations had been executed in that sequence.
 In addition it requires that the result of all operations looks as if the operations had been executed at the correct point in time.
-The algorithms for establishing consistency in the discrete domain can therefore be regarded as inappropriate for the continuous domain.
+The algorithms for establishing consistency in the discrete domain can therefore be regarded as insufficient for the continuous domain.

-To illustrate this problem let us examine a very simple example.
-Given is a session involving a discrete distributed interactive medium.
-This session is attended by two users $U_a$ and $U_b$ .
-Now let $U_a$ perform an operation on the medium.
-This operation will be executed first on $U_a$ 's copy of the interactive medium and some time later (because of the network transmission delay) on $U_b$ 's copy of the medium.
-Since for a discrete interactive medium a single operation can not result in inconsistencies no consistency algorithms from the discrete domain will take any special actions in this example.
+To illustrate this problem let us examine a very simple example, based on a session involving a discrete replicated interactive medium.
+This session is attended by two users U_a and U_b .
+Now let U_a perform an operation on the medium.
+This operation will be executed first on U_a 's copy of the interactive medium and some time later (because of the network transmission delay) on U_b 's copy of the medium.
+Since for a discrete interactive medium a single operation cannot result in inconsistencies no consistency algorithms from the discrete domain will take any special actions in this example.